MileHacker Logo

 • A "Sayonara Tax" (International Tourist Tax) of ¥1,000 is included in airline or cruise ship tickets for international departures.

-• No specific vaccinations are required for entry to Japan.
+• No particular shots are needed for entry to Japan.
 Routine vaccinations should be up-to-date.

 • See your doctor about recommended vaccinations like Hepatitis A & B, Brain Inflammation caused by a virus, and Rabies for long-term stays or rural activities.